snoplus/oxsx/HOWTO.md

 # 10. Other Managers
-In the previous section, a bunch of "Manager" vlasses were explained.
+In the previous section, a bunch of "Manager" classes were explained.
 Well, it turns out there are even more of them in OXO!

 ## 10.1.
 ConstraintManager